ibm-cloud-docs/containers/cs_troubleshoot_network.md

 1. When worker nodes are fully deployed and ready on the VLANs, a portable public and a portable private subnet for the VLANs are ordered.
 2. After the portable subnet orders are successfully fulfilled, the `ibm-cloud-provider-vlan-ip-config` config map is updated with the portable public and portable private IP addresses.
 3. When the `ibm-cloud-provider-vlan-ip-config` config map is updated, the public ALB is triggered for creation.
-4. After the ALB is successfully created in the cluster and the corresponding `LoadBalancer` service that exposes the ALB is assigned an IP address (classic clusters) or a hostname (VPC clusters), the IP address or hostname is used to register the Ingress subdomain in Cloudflare.
+4. A load balancer service that exposes the ALB is created and assigned an IP address (classic clusters) or a hostname (VPC clusters).
+5. The load balancer IP address or hostname is used to register the Ingress subdomain in Cloudflare.
 Cloudflare might have latency during the registration process.

-Note that if you create a classic cluster that is connected to private VLANs only, or if you create a free cluster, no Ingress subdomain or secret are created.
+If you create a classic cluster that is connected to private VLANs only, or if you create a free cluster, no Ingress subdomain or secret are created.
+{: note}

 {: tsResolve}
 Typically, after the cluster is ready, the Ingress subdomain and secret are created after 15 minutes.
 If the Ingress subdomain and secret are still unavailable after your cluster is in a `normal` state for more than 15 minutes, you can check the progress of the creation process by following these steps: